samirxnova/XRPrompt/README.md

 ## 🌟 **What is Xplicit?**

-**Xplicit** is a next-generation web application that revolutionizes XRP transactions through the power of **Natural Language Processing**.
+**XRPrompt** is a next-generation web application that revolutionizes XRP transactions through the power of **Natural Language Processing**.
 Gone are the days of complex transaction forms – simply type commands like *"Send 25 XRP to rPEPPER7kfTD9w2To4CQk6UCfuHM9c6GDY"* and watch the magic unfold!

 <br>